Big Tree at Victoria Falls: Other giants

 Kapok trees, with swollen trunks and also members of the family Malvaceae and the same order, are the baobab's "New World" equivalents.
-Kapoks are found in Peru and Brazil, South America.
-As introduced exotic trees they flourish in Zimbabwe, some achieving great heights, probably taller than in their native habitats.
+Kapoks are mainly found in Peru and Brazil, South America.
+As introduced exotic trees flourish in Zimbabwe, some achieving great heights, probably taller than in their native habitats.
 There is one notable tree in Borrowdale Shopping Centre, Harare, and several (including a group of four) in the city parks of Mutare.